 Dry recipes

 Both recipes include animal protein as the main ingredient, along with nutrient-packed veggies.
-Oats, sweet potatoes, chickpeas, pea flour, carrots, spinach, and apples are featured in both recipes for fiber, vitamins, and minerals, but also add some extra proteins.
+Oats, sweet potatoes, chickpeas, pea flour, carrots, spinach, and apples are featured in both recipes for fiber, vitamins, and minerals, but they also add some extra proteins.

 The beef recipe includes beef and beef livers for protein.
 Healthy fats appear in the form of coconut oil and fish oil.